 How We Make Money.

-According to the latest statistics, about 45 million Americans owe $1.75 trillion in student loan debt.
-The majority of this debt is made up of federal loans.In March 2020, a pause was put on payments on federal student loans due to hardship caused by COVID-19 pandemic.
-The federal student loan pause ends in the autumn of 2023.The three-year-long pause included the following relief measures for eligible loans:- a suspension of loan payments
+According to the latest statistics, over 40 million Americans owe $1.7 trillion in student loan debt.
+The vast majority of this debt is made up of federal loans.In March 2020, a pause was put on payments on federal student loans due to hardship caused by the COVID-19 pandemic.
+The federal student loan pause ended in the autumn of 2023 as required by the Fiscal Responsibility Act of 2023.The three-year-long pause included the following relief measures for eligible loans:- a suspension of loan payments

 - a 0% interest rate